-- The Prime Minister authorised pre-election contacts between the main Opposition Party and Permanent Secretaries from 1 October 2014.
-These contacts are strictly confidential and are designed to allow Opposition spokesmen to inform themselves of factual questions of Departmental organisation and to inform civil servants of any organisational changes likely in the event of a change of Government. - 2.
+- 1. The Prime Minister has authorised pre-election contacts between the main Opposition party and Permanent Secretaries from 19 April 2017.
+These contacts are strictly confidential and are designed to allow Opposition spokespeople to inform themselves of factual questions of departmental organisation and to inform civil servants of any organisational or policy changes likely in the event of a change of government. - 2.
 Separate guidance on handling such contacts is set out in the Directory of Civil Service Guidance.